 The previous section summarized past critiques of BDR.
-Generally, we see BDR as very successful in responding to these challenges.
-We believe, however, that there is a more important set of criticisms coming from cognitive psychology, social cognition (S. T. Fiske & Taylor, 1991), and naturalistic decision research (Connolly & Koput, 1996; Messick, in press).
+Generally we see BDR as very successful in responding to these challenges.
+We believe, however, that there is a more important set of criticisms coming from cognitive psychology, social cognition (Fiske and Taylor, 1991), and naturalistic decision research (Connoly and Koput, 1997; Messick, 1999).
 While the first two listed are common areas of psychology, the latter is an emerging area of organizational behavior that argues for a variety of new methodologies for studying decisions in organizations.
 Like cognitive psychology and social cognition, it critiques BDR for rarely describing decision processes.
-(Although some researchers in BDR have withdrawn from the backdrop of economics in favor of a analyzing the component processes and subprocesses associated with decisions-e.g., Busemeyer & Townsend, 1993; Payne, Bettman, & Johnson, 1992; Wallsten, 1980our present focus is on critiques and improvements to the heuristics and biases approach.)
-It argues that the primary focus of BDR tells us what decision makers do not do (act rationally), rather than describing what decision makers actually do.
-This analysis may not ring true in that heuristics such as anchoring and adjustment, availability, and representativeness seem to be describing processes.
-However, it is often the case that inferences about process are based on the outcomes of decisions, with little direct evidence concerning the processes themselves.
+(Although some researchers in BDR have withdrawn from the backdrop of economics in favor of a analyzing the component processes and subprocesses associated with decisions (Wallsten, 1980; Payne, Bettman, and Johnson, 1992; Busemeyer and Townsend, 1993), our present focus is on critiques and improvements to the heuristics and biases approach).
+It argues that the primary focus of BDR tells us what decisions makers don't do (act rationally), rather than describing what decision-makers actually do.
+This analysis may not ring true in that heuristics like anchoring and adjustment, availability and representativeness seem to be describing processes.

+However, it is often the case that inferences about process are based on the outcomes of decisions with little direct evidence concerning the processes themselves.
 That is, the process analysis may not be especially deep.

 This set of criticisms points out that the field of BDR has, in a sense, been defined by what it is not, by its departure from standard economic assumptions.
 This negative definition has come at the cost of (implicitly) agreeing with certain assumptions of the economic rationality framework.
-It is as if BDR were trying to defeat economic theorists at their own game-BDR has done so (in our opinion), but the rules of the game continue to be set by the economic framework.
+It is as if BDR were trying to defeat economic theorists at their own game--BDR has done so (in our opinion), but the rules of the game continue to be set by the economic framework.
 An associated consequence of this debate is that the processing side of decision making has received correspondingly less attention.

 We embrace the criticism of the failure of the heuristics and biases tradition to describe how decisions are actually made.
 A better understanding of decision processes has the potential to inform BDR concerning how to eliminate biases and improve decisions.
-In addition, there are insights from allied areas that are beginning to inform BDR research, such as interactions between social cognition and BDR (Bazerman, Curhan, & Moore, in press; Morris & Larrick, 1995; Nisbett & Ross, 1980).
+In addition, there are insights from allied areas that are beginning to inform BDR research, such as interactions between social cognition and BDR (Nisbett and Ross, 1980; Morris and Larrick, 1995; Bazerman, Curhan, and Moore, 2000).
 These researchers have begun to expand the reach of BDR by adding social psychological variables, including emotions, fairness, relationships, and the broader social context (Thompson, 1998).
 More important for our purposes, this research holds the promise of creating a better connection between other areas of psychology and behavior decision research.
 The goal is to make these connections while maintaining the success of the heuristics and biases approach in creating usable knowledge that will provide insight to a variety of applications and lead to useful prescriptions.

 On our analysis, current trends in decision making are beginning to question certain core assumptions that serve to define both what problems are worthy of study and how they should be studied.
-In the next section, we overview behavioral decision research in terms of the level of analysis that it typically uses, and we suggest that a new, broader definition of behavioral decision research can develop by broadening the levels of analysis explored.
+In the next section we overview behavioral decision research in terms of the level of analysis that it typically uses, and suggest that a new, broader definition of behavioral decision research can develop by broadening the levels of analysis explored.